chwbob/Sam-Flow/README.md

 - For best results, resize input images to a resolution supported by the backbone and your GPU memory.
 - Mask tokens should appear in the corresponding prompt.
 For example, if the target prompt says "blue car", pass `--target-token blue --target-token car`.
-- The complete model is the default and only release path; ablation switches were intentionally removed from this version.

 ## Credits